mrdjohnson/llm-x/README.md

 # Recent additions:

+- Users can connect to open ai compatible servers
+- Users can connect to multiple of the same server at the same time
-- Text generation through lm studio is here!
+- Text generation through LM Studio is here!
 - Regenerating a bot message adds it to a message variation list
 - Message headers and footers are sticky with the message, useful for long messages